How Much Does Decomposed Granite Cost in 2024?

 Crushed Granite Driveway

-The labor cost of installing a crushed granite driveway is usually between $120 and $240.
+The labor cost of installing a crushed granite driveway is usually between $40 and $120.
 This figure assumes a 10-by-50-foot gravel driveway covered to a depth of six inches, which is adequate for supporting the weight of vehicles.
-It doesn’t include the labor needed to level and grade the driveway, which is typically between $1,500 and $2,000.
-Clearing the ground of trees costs between $200 and $500, depending on their size.
+It should take approximately two hours to dump and spread the crushed granite.
+However, this price doesn’t include the labor needed to level and grade the driveway, which is typically between $3 and $8 per square foot, meaning you’ll spend between $1,500 and $4,000 for a 500-square-foot driveway.
+If there are trees or roots in the way, you’ll also have to pay to remove them—about $300 to $2,000 per tree, depending on their size.

 Crushed Granite Patio

-The total labor cost of a crushed granite patio is between $400 and $700, assuming a typical 10-by-10-foot patio.
-The cost of installing the granite itself is less than $50, but contractors will also need to excavate and prepare the site.
+The total labor cost of a crushed granite patio is between $400 and $700, assuming a typical 10-by-10-foot patio at three inches deep.
+The labor cost of installing the granite itself is about $130, and materials will only cost between $40 and $100, but contractors will also need to excavate and prepare the site.
 These tasks require additional time and labor.

 Crushed Granite Walkway

 Most busy walkways require about three inches of gravel to ensure a comfortable, safe step.
-The labor costs to install a 4-by-50-foot granite walkway typically range from $180 to $420.
-The time it takes for a pro to level and prepare the site contributes most to the cost.
+The labor costs to install a 4-by-50-foot granite walkway typically range from $275 to $395.
+The time it takes for a pro to level and prepare the site also contributes to the cost, meaning the project may cost more depending on the landscape.

 Decomposed Granite Cost per Cubic Yard